janekfleper/typst-fancy-units/docs/manual.typ

 == Supported functions <styling-support-functions>

 This table gives you an overview of the styling functions that are currently supported for numbers and units.
+The support for quantities is equivalent to `num()` and `unit()` for the respective parts.
-Whether the functions are actually useful is for you to decide.
+Which styling functions are actually useful is for you to decide.

 #let row-span(n, body) = table.cell(rowspan: n, align: center, body)